Sergii-Ladniuk/easy-static-web/README.md

 # Conventions

-[your website URL] | is the URL of your website e.g. ours http://marinatravelblog.com [blog folder]      | is a folder where you want to keep the framework files, the website content source files and HTML output.
+* *[your website URL]*  is the URL of your website e.g. ours http://marinatravelblog.com
+* *[blog folder]*       is a folder where you want to keep the framework files, the website content source files and the HTML output.
 We'll call it also *project root*.

 # Installation